oracle/accelerated-data-science/ads/feature_store/docs/source/dataset_job.rst

 Dataset Job
 ***********

-Dataset job is the execution instance of a dataset.
-Each dataset job will include validation results and statistics results.
+A dDataset job is the processing instance of a dataset.
+Each dataset job includes validation and statistics results.

 Define
 ======

-In an ADS feature store module, you can either use the Python API or YAML to define a dataset job.
+In an ADS feature store module, you can use the Python API or a yaml file to define a dataset job.

-With the specified way below, you can define a dataset_job and give it a name.
-A ``DatasetJob`` instance will be created.
+The following example defines a dataset job and gives it a name.
+A ``DatasetJob`` instance is created.

 .. tabs::